non/rebox/README.md

 there is an optimal percentage at which it should automatically compact.

-Rebox currently only wraps `debox.Set` and `debox.Map`.
-We could easily add support for `debox.Buffer`.

 Rebox instances only implement the `Iterable` interface, and don't support many collections methods directly.
 There are definitely additional methods we should be overriding, and it's also possible we